Bionus/imgbrd-grabber/docs/docs/filename.md

 ### Introduction
 Most tokens can have options.
 To add options to a token, just add `:` after its name, followed by the option name and its value (separated by a `=`).
 Multiple options can be set, separating them by `,`.

-When a same option is set multiple times, only the latest one is taken into account.
+When the same option is set multiple times, only the latest one is taken into account.

 The value can be omitted for boolean options.
 In this case, `option_name` will be equivalent to `option_name=true`.
 Useful to set multiple flags.